andreeeeaaaaas/my-digital-space/_pages/projects/making accessibility conformance easier.md

 ---
 <p class="callout">The end-to-end design and build of an internal tool to help product teams at Service NSW report on accessibility</p>

-While at Service NSW, I worked with the Head of Accessibility to solve a challenge product teams had in submitting and reporting their accessibility results.
-Lead by my fantastic PM, I wore both a design and technical hat while helping scope, design, engineer, and implement a solution for the 60+ product teams to use.
+While at Service NSW, I worked with the Head of Accessibility to solve a challenge product teams had in sharing their accessibility testing results.
+Lead by my fantastic PM, I wore both a design and technical hat while helping design, build, and implement a solution for 60+ product teams to use.

 The tool saved product teams valuable hours and effort in manually reporting, as well as the Head of Accessibility over 2 weeks in sifting through the data.
 More importantly, the tool brought visibility to product accessibility across portfolios and allowed directors and executives to lead from this data.
+## Outcomes

+- 1 hr to report → 1 minute for 200+ products
+- Bottleneck on an individual → distributed to product teams
+- Invisible accessibility → transparent results.

 ## Challenge

 Product teams needed to share their accessibility results in a way that is visible to both technical and non-technical folk.